achebel75/showcase/README.md

 ## Project Details

-In this repository, you will find 2 branches :
+Within the repository, you will find 2 branches :
-  - [x] _main_ branch contains a pipeline that run one job for building the app image, pushing it to Docker Hub, deploying the web application to AKS
+  - [x] _main_ branch contains a pipeline that runs a single job to build the application image, push it to Docker Hub, deploy the web application to AKS
-  - [x] _fast_ branch contains a pipeline that run several jobs in parrallel for doing the same
+  - [x] _fast_ branch contains a pipeline that runs several instance of the same single job  in parrallel mode.

 <img width="672" alt="image" src="https://user-images.githubusercontent.com/41162971/227932789-7f2b6563-cbfa-4ea2-b17d-5f5f87798bdb.png">